gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 Alice wants to sends Bob a Private Message (PM).
 "I am joining Infineon Trust X Boot Camp."
 Bob received the PM and wonders about its integrity.

-Note: In this Mission, only OpenSSL is used.

 **Alice message**<br/>
 https://raw.githubusercontent.com/gilatoes/arduino-optiga-trust-x/master/Missions/Mission_files/task4/Alice-Message.txt